pearlyzh/learning-notes/kubernetes/kubernetes.md

 ### Replica Sets
 - It’s a n**ew generation of ReplicationController** and replaces it completely (ReplicationControllers will eventually be deprecated).
 - A ReplicaSet **behaves exactly like** a ReplicationController, but it has **more expressive pod selectors**.
 - Whereas a ReplicationController’s label selector only allows matching pods that include a certain label, ReplicaSet’s selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.

 ### Daemon Sets
 - A DaemonSet makes sure it creates as many pods as there are nodes and deploys each one on its own node.
-- A DaemonSet makes sure it creates as many pods as there are nodes and deploys each one on its own node.

 ### Job resources
 - You’ll have cases where you only want to run a task that terminates after completing its work.